 Each “Științescu Fund” is designed by each Community Foundation together and in agreement with local partners while grants are awarded to educators, NGOs and students for innovative local initiatives in science education.
 Each Community Foundation can organize three editions of Științescu Fund.

-Community foundations mobilize financial resources from individual donors, companies, NGOs, authorities or other institutions/organizations, mainly locally, while RAF matches these funds 1:1, up to a maximum amount per edition (between 10,000 and 15,000 dollars).
+Community foundations mobilize financial resources from individual donors, companies, NGOs, authorities or other institutions/organizations, mainly locally, while RAF matches these funds 1:1, up to a maximum amount of 10,000 dollars per edition.

 The program has the following strategic objectives: